Reviewing FORTESCUE METAL/S (FSUGY) and Its Rivals

 |2.39

-As a group, “Metal mining” companies have a potential upside of 28.16%.
-Given FORTESCUE METAL/S’s peers higher probable upside, analysts plainly believe FORTESCUE METAL/S has less favorable growth aspects than its peers.
+As a group, “Metal mining” companies have a potential upside of 31.52%.
+Given FORTESCUE METAL/S’s competitors higher possible upside, analysts plainly believe FORTESCUE METAL/S has less favorable growth aspects than its competitors.

-FORTESCUE METAL/S pays an annual dividend of $0.31 per share and has a dividend yield of 4.9%.
-FORTESCUE METAL/S pays out 44.9% of its earnings in the form of a dividend.
-As a group, “Metal mining” companies pay a dividend yield of 3.8% and pay out 45.7% of their earnings in the form of a dividend.
-FORTESCUE METAL/S is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

-0.1% of FORTESCUE METAL/S shares are held by institutional investors.
-Comparatively, 22.9% of shares of all “Metal mining” companies are held by institutional investors.
-11.4% of shares of all “Metal mining” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Profitability

-This table compares FORTESCUE METAL/S and its peers’ net margins, return on equity and return on assets.
+This table compares FORTESCUE METAL/S and its competitors’ net margins, return on equity and return on assets.

 |Net Margins